Mass limits of the extremely fast-spinning white dwarf CTCV J2056-3014: Introduction

-On the other hand, the two main observables of a WD, i.e., its mass and radius, both depend crucially on the equation of state (EoS).
+On the other hand, the two main observables of a WD, its mass and radius, both depend crucially on the equation of state (EoS).
 It is worth mentioning that the mass presented by \cite{2020ApJ...898L..40L} was poorly determined in the sense that it is based on a fit that uses an X-ray spectrum model that may not be the most appropriate for the source, in addition to other approaches used to calculate the WD mass from the maximum temperature in the post-shock region.
 According to the authors, under such assumptions the mass would be around $0.46~M_\odot$.
+In addition, some arguments strongly suggest that the magnetic field of J2056 is very low~\citep[for details, see][]{2020ApJ...898L..40L}.

-In this Letter, we model the EoS of carbon, oxygen, and a mixture of oxygen (64\%) and neon (36\%) white dwarfs, taking into account not only the electron Fermi gas contribution, but also the contributions from electron-ion, electron-electron, and ion-ion interactions.
-Recently, we perform a stability analysis of the matter in the cores of WDs against pycnonuclear fusion reactions~\citep[see][]{otoniel_strongly_2019}.
-Then, in order to determine theoretical bounds on the mass we construct the region of stability of CTCV J2056-3014 taking into account the mass-shedding limit, and pycnonuclear fusion reactions among carbon nuclei in the core of WD.
-In addition, we remind that WDs with periods in the range of tens of seconds need to be massive and there is a minimum mass limit determined by Kepler rotational frequency.
+In this paper we describe WD matter in terms of helium, carbon, oxygen, or a mixture of oxygen ($64\%$) and neon ($36\%$), taking not only the electron Fermi gas contribution into account, but also the contributions from electron--ion, electron--electron, and ion--ion interactions.
+Recently, we performed a stability analysis of the matter in the cores of WDs against pycnonuclear fusion reactions~\citep[see][]{otoniel_strongly_2019,2021BrJPh..51..223M}.
+In the present paper, we determine theoretical bounds on the mass of CTCV J2056--3014 that follow from mass shedding caused by rotation at the Kepler frequency and pycnonuclear fusion reactions among carbon nuclei in the core of WD matter.

-This Letter is organized as follows.
-In Section~\ref{sec1}, we present our theoretical framework and methodology used to determined the WD composition and structure and details about Hartle's stellar rotation formalism and pycnonuclear fusion reactions.
-In Section~\ref{sec2} we present our main results.
-Concluding remarks are presented in Section~\ref{sec3}.
+This paper is organized as follows.
+In Sect.~\ref{sec1} we present the theoretical framework and methodology used to determined the WD composition and structure, as well as details about Hartle's stellar rotation formalism and pycnonuclear fusion reactions.
+In Sect.~\ref{sec2} we present our main results.
+Concluding remarks are presented in Sect.~\ref{sec3}.